-For all year groups parents/carers living in Newham have the right to name six preferences (or more if they choose to) for the schools they would prefer their child to attend, using our common application form (CAF) - these are cannot be referred to as choices as that would indicate one will definitely be offered when supply and demand means this is not always possible.
-The preferences must be named in the order priority, with 1st preference being the highest - this is known as the rank order.
+For all year groups parents/carers living in Newham have the right to name six preferences, or more if they choose to, being the schools they would prefer their child to attend, using our common application form (CAF).
+The preferences must be named in the order of priority, with 1st preference being the highest - this is known as the rank order.

-The In Year online eform can be completed at www.newham.gov.uk/admissions, or requested by phone on 020 8430 2000 or by post from:
+The In Year online eform can be completed at In year application form, or requested by phone on 020 8430 2000 or by post from: